 Many works of great philosophers were destroyed (even though much of the New Testament is based on the philosophy of Plato) and libraries were burned to the ground.
 The main reason they survived, the main reason we’ve even heard of people like Socrates, Plato etc. is because the Arabic world was far more tolerant of ideas.

-In places like 10th Century Baghdad, Muslim, Jewish and Christian scholars could meet in peace and discuss their ideas openly.
+In places like 10th Century Baghdad, Muslim, Jewish and Christian scholars could meet in peace and discuss ideas openly.
 Sure, it wasn’t perfect and idea-suppression still happened (it wasn’t a utopia) but it was a far more open-minded culture than the West had at the time.

 Al-Hasan lived in Egypt under the Fatimid Caliphate and, while studying the great thinkers of the classical world, he invented a key ingredient which made Science what it is today: collecting evidence.

 Before al-Hasan, all reasoning was done a priori: You start with your question, discuss it, analyse it and come up with an answer without leaving the room.
 It was assumed that humans were special in some way and that “pure thinking” gave the best results.
-Actually going outside and checking was seen as dirtying the idea.
+Actually going outside and checking was seen to be dirtying the idea.

-The irony is that if you start by assuming “my way of thinking is good” you end up in a circle, because that very idea is assumed to be right.
+The problem is that if you start by assuming “my way of thinking is good” you end up in a circle, because that very idea is assumed to be right.
 You never think to question the a priori method, so you don’t even realise how dangerous a path you’re on.

 Al-Hasan realised that our senses could be deceived and human thinking wasn’t perfect.
-If you really wanted to find out what the world was like you had to get out there and question it.
+If you really wanted to find out what the world was like you had to get out and question it.
 A hypothesis needs to be checked with physical experiment or data gathering, not just defended with a clever line of reasoning.

 It’s a shame so many people seem to miss this fundamental point of understanding the world.
 They’re stuck in the Socratic method of “if I give a good enough argument, I can prove my idea is correct”.
 Al-Hasan made an important leap and said that a good argument was never as good as evidence.
 A hypothesis had to work outside of your personal beliefs.
 It had to give results that were immune to clever arguments and a priori logic.

 Al-Hasan wrote famously “If learning the truth is the scientist’s goal…then he must make himself the enemy of all that he reads”.
 By this, he meant that to discover the truth you couldn’t just take someone else’s word for it.
-Even if the book was written by a great thinker like Aristotle or Plato, you had to run experiments and collect your own data.
+Even if the book was written by a great thinker like Aristotle or Plato, you had to run experiments and collect your own evidence.

 Al-Hasan was also a passionate Muslim who wrote guidelines for distinguishing genuine prophets from false ones.
 His view was that no book was above question and no prophet above interrogation.
-You could still come to the conlcusion that prophets and books were trustworthy, but only by first checking them.
+You could still come to the conlcusion that prophets and holy books were trustworthy, but only by first checking them.

 Today, the Royal Society in London (one of the oldest and most revered Scientific institutions in the world) uses the motto Nullius in Verba which means “Take nobody’s word for it.”
 The spirit of Al-Hasan lives on.